filipdumitrascu/parallel_graph/README.md

 - `destroy_threadpool()`: Destroy a thread pool.
   Assume all threads have been joined.

-You must also update the `os_threadpool_t` structure in `src/os_threadpool.h` with the required bits for synchronizing the parallel implementation.

 Notice that the thread pool is completely independent of any given application.
 Any function can be registered in the task queue.